-- 1. If communications equipment is in an area unlikely to be a damaged, leave the power on. - 2.
-If equipment might be damaged (i.e. flooding, near a window), turn the power off, unplug, and secure with heavy-duty plastic bags or tarp to protect from water damage.

-- 3. DO NOT DISCONNECT DATA CABLES FROM COMMUNICATIONS EQUIPMENT! - 4.
-If there are specific or additional instructions for your Care Center, the Senior Director of Data Analytics, or IT Contractor (CNI), will visit the Care Center and disseminate the information directly.
+- 1. If communications equipment is in an area unlikely to be damaged, leave the power on. - 2.
+If equipment might be damaged (i.e. flooding, near a window), turn the power off, unplug, and secure with heavy-duty plastic bags or tarp to protect from water damage. - 3.
+Do not disconnect data cables from communications equipment. - 4.
+If there are specific or additional instructions for your Care Center, the Chief Financial Officer, or IT Contractor (CNI), will visit the Care Center and disseminate the information directly.